horga83/shellChatGPT/README.md

 Optionally, for all image generations, variations, and edits, set size of output image with 256x256 (Small), 512x512 (Medium) or 1024x1024 (Large) as the first positional argument.
-Defaults=512x512.
+Defaults=S.

 ### AUDIO / WHISPER